 I once took a test to see if I could spot a serial killer's photo.
 The

 test had a pair of photos side-by-side – one of a serial killer and one

 of a Nobel Prize winner.
 Neither of them were well-known to the public.
 I

 had to guess which was which.
 There was a series of 20 pairs.

-I chose correctly about half the time – which, statistically,
+I guessed correctly about half the time – which, statistically,

 is random chance.
-It blew me away.
+It surprised me.
 I'd always thought I had good radar

 for bad guys – but I didn't.
 It might've been because they were photos